-Electronystagmography is an important test done to evaluate patients with vertigo, dizziness and balance problems.
+Electronystagmography is an important test done to evaluate patients with vertigo, dizziness and balance problems (click here for more info).
 The study of eye movements provides a lot of information about the functioning of the brain and the balance system.
 ENG is used to second eye movements in different conditions and with different tests.
 By analyzing these movements, we are able to understand the area affected by the disorder.

 Since the introduction of Videonystagmography (VNG) ENG has lost its pride of position.
 VNG uses goggles fitted with infrared cameras along with a computer & software.
 These cameras provide high-resolution images of the eye movements which can be analyzed with much higher precision than ENG.